smalobastawi/pindrop_web/ADMIN_PANEL_GUIDE.md

-# PinDrop Admin Panel Guide
+# RiderApp Admin Panel Guide

 ## Overview

-I - Complete Implementation have successfully implemented a comprehensive administrator section for your PinDrop delivery platform.
+I - Complete Implementation have successfully implemented a comprehensive administrator section for your RiderApp delivery platform.
 This admin customers, riders, packages, delivery routes, and much more.

 ## Features and administrators to manage, configurations, permissions panel enables super users Implemented